ubernostrum/django-flashpolicies/docs/policies.rst

    .. method:: metapolicy(permitted)

-      Set metapolicy information (only applicable to master policy files), determining which other policy files may be used on the same domain.
+      Sets metapolicy information (only applicable to master policy files), determining which other policy files may be used on the same domain.